earbug/earbug_website/README.md

-# EarBug Landing Page for earbug.com
+# EarBug Landing Page
 Landing page for earbug.com.
 Can eventually be the home of an early marketing site.

 ### Install and setup
-We are using **[Jekyll](https://jekyllrb.com/) which conveniently very friendly with github pages.
+We are using [Jekyll](https://jekyllrb.com/) which conveniently very friendly with github pages.
 Publishing this website is a simple push to the master branch.
 Which branch to deploy from can be modified from the settings page of this repo.

 Installation instructions: